hitoshi-watase/sercrod/docs/reference/directives/template.md

 #### World-local registration and duplicates

-Templates are registered per Nablla world:
+Templates are registered per Sercrod world:

-- Each `<na-blla>` instance has its own `_template_registry`.
+- Each `<serc-rod>` instance has its own `_template_registry`.
 - When `*template` registers a name, it stores a deep clone of the host element as the prototype for that template in that world.
 - When `*include` looks up a template by name, it uses `_lookupTemplateNear(name)`:
   - It checks the current world first.
-  - If not found, it walks up through parent Nablla worlds until it finds the first matching template.
+  - If not found, it walks up through parent Sercrod worlds until it finds the first matching template.

 Duplicate names:

 - If the current world’s registry already has a template with the same name:
   - `*template` does nothing for the new declaration.
-  - When warnings are enabled, Nablla logs `*template duplicated: name`.
+  - When warnings are enabled, Sercrod logs `*template duplicated: name`.
 - The first registration wins; later ones are ignored.